How to Get Out of Debt Fast (Step-by-Step Guide)

 Step 3: Find Extra Payment Money

-Audit subscriptions, dining, and insurance renewals for quick wins.
+Audit subscriptions, dining, insurance renewals, and phone plans for quick wins.
 Redirect tax refunds, bonuses, and side income directly to your target debt—do not let windfalls sit in checking where lifestyle creep absorbs them.
 Even $75 per month extra on a $12,000 card balance can shave years off payoff time.

 Step 4: Stop Adding New Debt

 Pause nonessential card use while you are in active payoff mode.
 If you must charge, pay the new balance in full the same month so your inventory stays accurate.
-Behavioral friction—leaving cards at home, deleting saved payment methods—matters as much as the math.
+Behavioral friction—leaving cards at home, deleting saved payment methods, freezing accounts digitally—matters as much as the math.

 Step 5: Track Progress Weekly